Home

 Newsletter

-The raised inlay is in gold, shakudo, silver and bronze (or sentoku-do).
-This use of various metals is called Iroe, literally "painting with multicolored metals".
-The Mantis has gold applied in the style known as nunome.
-Nunome is a technique to apply very thin sheets of soft metal to a base metal.
-Many very fine crosshatches are incised into the base metal, with a thin sheet of foil applied over it and rubbed into the surface.
+The plate of this tsuba is yamagane (copper), with an ishime finish (numerous small punch/hammer marks).
+The dull red color of this tsuba is indicative of the works done in yamagane by this school.
+The raised inlay is in gold, shakudo (copper/gold alloy), silver and shibuichi (copper/silver alloy).
+This use of various metals is called iroe, literally "painting with metals".
+The mantis has gold applied in the style that appears to be nunome.
+Nunome is a technique to apply very thin sheets of soft metal to a base metal that has been incised with very fine chisel marks.
+Many very fine crosshatches are cut into the base metal, with a thin sheet of foil applied over it and rubbed into the surface.
 Its use here seems to be to achieve the effect of cells in the wings of this praying mantis.

 The mimi (rim) is is covered with a shakudo fukarin (rim cover) in the rozuke style.
+The two ana (openings) have been plugged with shakudo inserts.